RobertAhlin/emx/README.md

 If you're logged in a user, viewing the details of an event and you have an approved sign up.
 There is an option to delete the sign up.<br>
 To the right of the edit icon on the sign up is an icon to delete the sign up.<br>
 <img src="readmefiles/test-delete_sign-up_01b.jpg" alt="Image example of delete sign up icon."><br>
 When clicking it, a button to confirm the delete will appear to prevent missclicks and unwanted deletions.
-Hovering the button will make it more colorfull to really make the user aware of what is happening.<br>
+Hovering the button will make it more colorful to really make the user aware of what is happening.<br>
 <img src="readmefiles/test-delete_sign-up_02b.jpg" alt="Image example of a clicked delete sign up icon."><br>
 <img src="readmefiles/test-delete_sign-up_02c.jpg" alt="Image example of a hovering confirm delete button."><br>